philipmassouh/sp500_esg_mktcap_scraper/README.md

 # sp500_esg_mktcap_scraper
-Scrapes the market cap, and total esg score of S&P 500 it outputs an excel doc named 'out.xls'
+Scrapes the market cap, and total esg score of S&P 500 to excel